-Ovechkin returns, scores OT winner as Capitals beat Bruins
+Ovechkin returns, scores in OT as Capitals beat Bruins

 CHARA VS. BRUINS

-This was the first time Chara faced the Bruins since April 11, 2006, as a member of the Ottawa Senators.
+This was the first time Chara had faced the Bruins since April 11, 2006, as a member of the Ottawa Senators.
 The 2011 Stanley Cup-winning captain is still revered by his former teammates, especially those who played with him the past 14 years.

 “It starts with his drive and competitiveness,” new Boston captain Patrice Bergeron said.
 “He never takes a shift off or a practice off, really.
 That’s why he’s been around for so long and he’s been so successful.”